baldez300/MERN-Auth-Demo/README.md

 npm run dev
 ```

-The server will start on http://localhost:5001.
-You can test the API endpoints using Postman or Swagger UI.
+The server will start on http://localhost:5001 and you should see the message `Server started on port 5001` in the VScode terminal.

+If MongoDB is connected successfully, you should see the message `MongoDB connected` in the terminal as well.

 # ----------------------------------------------
 ## Frontend Setup